crusader123/3D-World/Readme.md

 Rest are some of the files which will help run code in windows and some other.
 "imageloader.h","imageloader.cpp" are the image loading files.
 I have taken this files directly from the website                        "http://www.videotutorialsrock.com/opengl_tutorial/textures/home.php".
 They are basically used for reading images and loading them as textures.

 3. "index.bmp","water.bmp" are  uesd for texture.
-These files are also taken from web. "water.bmp" is taken explicitly from                "http://videotutorialrocks.com" and "index.bmp","crate.bmp","jungle.bmp","jungle2.bmp" from google images.
+These files are also taken from web.

 4. "Makefile" is for generating the executable of the game.
 "Game" is the executable for game.